CosmWasm/wasmvm/builders/README.md

 **Version 0003:**

-- Avoid pre-fetching of dependences to decouple builders from source code.
+- Avoid pre-fetching of dependencies to decouple builders from source code.
 - Bump `OSX_VERSION_MIN` to 10.10.
 - Use `rust:1.47.0-buster` as base image for cross compilation to macOS